LaoWater/LaoWater/README.md

 **Most of my open-source projects are aimed towards making One life easier, healthier, more connected.**

-** ⚡ True AI 2 cents: Why are we even comparing & "Fearing" current AI to true AI (The Mind)? ** Is it not clear that the LLMs are purely a gateway into "THe Knowledge of a Thousand Brothers"?
+** ⚡ True AI 2 cents: Why are we even comparing & "Fearing" current AI to true AI (The Mind)? ** Is it not clear that the LLMs are purely a gateway into "The Knowledge of a Thousand Brothers"?
-Its just complicated patterns putting otgether what knowledge thousands of people put in through words.
+Its just complicated patterns putting together what knowledge thousands of people put in through words.
 (Data) Perfectly simulating the patterns of a Mind through biases, sentiment, etc (Specific "Mind" in a point of time) But the Mind is alive and connected to a millions years body.
 Your Mind's biases and sentiments completely change upon the alchemy of the present moment body.